florin-chelaru/vis.js/README.md

 Once these dependencies are installed, run `./install.sh` to restore library dependencies.

-To minify code, run `./compile.sh`.
+To minify code, run `ant compile`.